Gijsreyn/PSDSC/docs/en-US/Get-PsDscResourceSchema.md

 ## OUTPUTS

-### System.String
 ## NOTES
-For more details, go to module repository at: https://github.com/Gijsreyn/PSDSC.
+For more details, refer to the module documentation.

 ## RELATED LINKS